Hesperian Health Guides

 Water jug and cup near floor for older child who can only crawl.

 The “model home” in PROJIMO is a guesthouse.
-It has features that make it easier to care for a person with disabilities, or for a person with disabilities to care for herself and do housework.
+It has features that make it easier to care for a person with disabilities, or for a person with disabilities to care for herself and her family.
 Visiting families can find out what is useful for their child and can adapt their own home.
 Here PROJIMO workers split wild cane to make screens to keep out the animals

 workers working on a house